Try a Free Live AI Golf Lesson TRY FREE

 Jose Maria Olazabal 's Golf Swing

-Jose Maria has always been known as a great iron player but a golfer who struggled with consistency off the tee.
+Jose Maria Olazabal has always been known as a great iron player but a golfer who struggled with consistency off the tee.

 In this video, I talk about Ollie's swing and the tendencies that his swing traits cause in his ball flight.
 His swing is set up very well for iron play but taking the driver back this shut and keeping as much weight on the lead leg as Jose does tends to cause a golfer to struggle off the tee.